y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jan 18, 2023</time> Received capstone projects.
+Closing ceremony will be delayed but for now, will host an online meeting to discuss the projects.

 - <time>Jan 17, 2023</time> In discussion regarding the closing ceremony.

 - <time>Jan 16, 2023</time> In discussion regarding the closing ceremony.